SAP-archive/teched2021-DAT162/exercises/ex1/README.md

 Furthermore, if you already have an active trial subscription to SAP Master Data Governance, cloud edition, you can skip this entire exercise and continue with [exercise 2](../ex2/README.md).

-**Your trial subscription of MDG Cloud remains valid for 30 days, so that you can continue exploring MDG Cloud after the workshop.** After this period yuo can delete the subscription and create a new subscription to start a new trial period.
+**Your trial subscription of MDG Cloud remains valid for 30 days, so that you can continue exploring MDG Cloud after the workshop.** After this period you can delete the subscription and create a new subscription to start a new trial period.
 By deleting a subscription you will loose access to all data created.

 ## Exercise Description